uva-cs/dsa2/syllabus.md

 ### Problem Sets: Collaboration and Outside Sources

 On Problem Sets you are allowed (and encouraged) to collaborate with up to 4 other students, but all work submitted must be your own **independently** written solution.
 List the computing ids of all of your collaborators in the __collabs__ command at the top of the .tex file you submit.
+If you used genAI, then you should cite that as well.

 Our intention is that collaborators can discuss the problems and possible solutions in a way that helps each member of the group to learn more effectively.
 We do not allow collaborative activities that make it easier for each individual to write-up a solution for submission.
 To avoid this, you are not allowed to share written notes, documents (including Google docs, Overleaf docs, discussion notes, PDFs), or code.
 Talk to increase your understanding of the problem and how to solve it, then take what you've learned from that collaboration and write-up your own solution.